 Source: MSCI, FactSet, Waverton.
-As at 30.06.24 GOVERNMENT BONDS REMAIN INTERESTING AT THESE LEVELS The top chart shows how the yield on 10-year gilts and 10-year US Treasuries has evolved over the last two years.
+As at 30.09.24 GOVERNMENT BONDS REMAIN INTERESTING AT THESE LEVELS The top chart shows how the yield on 10-year gilts and 10-year US Treasuries has evolved over the last two years.
 Bond yields have risen since the Fed cut rates in mid-September, aided by some stronger than expected economic data.
-There has also been some discounting of a Trump victory going on, as there has been in the equity market.
-A Trump victory is deemed potentially a risk to the benign inflationary picture that has been the dominant market parrative in recent months.
+Although commentary in the UK is very focused on the rise in borrowing costs for the UK government being due to Labour party policies, the top chart shows that UK and US government bond yields have not diverged at all.
+There is upward pressure on yields everywhere, including in Europe.
+French bond yields in particular have risen by nearly 0.75% in the last year and the spread to German yields is wider than it is for Greece, Portugal, Spain and Ireland.

 The bottom chart shows those same yields after deducting the current 10-year inflation swap rate in each market.
 The swap rate is one indication of market expectations for inflation over the life of the bond.

-Inflation swaps are priced on RPI in the UK so we have deducted 1.2% from the swap rate to get an implied indication of expectations of CPI inflation (1.2% is about the long-term "wedge" between RPI and CPI inflation).
+Inflation swaps are priced on RPI in the UK so we deduct 1.2% from the swap rate to get an implied indication of expectations of CPI inflation (1.2% is about the long-term "wedge" between RPI and CPI inflation).
 As the chart shows, both markets continue to offer, on this measure, a positive real yield, and a higher yield that we have seen since late 2023.
 The inflation linked bond market is saying something similar in the US where the Treasury Inflation Protected Securities market is giving a positive real yield.
-The January 2034 TIPS yields 2.06%.
-The UK linker market is optically less attractive (the March 2034 linker yields 0.94%) but as this is based on RPI, the total return (thanks to RPI being higher than CPI) is similar between UK and US linker markets.
+The January 2034 TIPS yields 2.33%.
+The UK linker market is optically less attractive (the March 2034 linker yields 1.19%) but as this is based on RPI, the total return (thanks to RPI being higher than CPI) is similar between UK and US linker markets.
 We still think there is value in government bonds given the positive real yields on offer.
-US and UK 10-year bond yields (%)